Loading...

 KEGG enrichment analysis identifies pathways that are over-represented in a gene list data node.

-Click the filtered Filtered feature list data node
+Click the Filtered feature list data node

 Click Biological interpretation in the task menu